Aarushi-ai/Emma_ai_robo/README.md

 Download `vosk-model-en-us-0.22` from https://alphacephei.com/vosk/models

-Place the extracted folder inside `Resources/`.
+Place the extracted folder inside:
+- `software/` for the main pipeline
+- `my_project/Resources/` for the Webots simulation

 ### 6. Upload Arduino sketch